February 21, 2019 | Mason Roberts

 2. Waiting Too Long When You Need Your Cash Fast

 When it comes to owning (and funding) a business, many owners put off borrowing money until the last possible second.
 And this could be for a couple of reasons.
 One of them being in denial that they need financial support to help their business flourish the way they hoped it would on the day of their grand opening.
 This is a common occurrence that happens more often than not.
-Many business owners find themselves thinking, “why would I get a business loan if I don't need the money right now?”
-Then, because of their lack of foresight, they end up borrowing from a lender at the last possible moment, when they feel the financial pressure to do so and the decision is not on their terms.
+Many business owners find themselves thinking, “why would I get a business fund if I don't need the money right now?”
+Then, because of their lack of foresight, they end up borrowing from a funder at the last possible moment, when they feel the financial pressure to do so and the decision is not on their terms.

 3. Not Really Considering All Your Viable Options